 IFRS 16, Leases issued in January 2016 by the IASB replaces IAS 17 Leases and related interpretations.
 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases for both the lessee and the lessor.
 For lessees, IFRS 16 eliminates the classification of leases as either operating leases or finance leases and introduces a single lessee accounting model whereby all leases are accounted for as finance leases, with some exemptions.
 For lessors, IFRS 16 substantially carried forward the accounting requirement in IAS 17.
 IFRS 16 is effective for annual periods beginning on or after 1 January 2019, and subject to EU endorsement, the Group will apply IFRS 16 from its effective date.
-The Group is currently assessing the impact of IFRS 16.
+We are currently evaluating the effect that the updated standard will have on our consolidated financial statements and related disclosures.